mjheitland/tfeksebs/README.md

 aws eks describe-cluster ebsEKS
 ```

-* add EKS worker nodes: set name to "eksebs_nodegroup", set role to eks_node_role, set ssh key to "IrelandEKS" and leave the rest to its defaults
+* add EKS worker nodes: set name to "eksebs_nodegroup", set role to eks_node_role, set ssh key to "IrelandEKS" and leave the rest to its defaults (takes about 15 minutes)

 ```
 cd 2_eks